aleph-zero-foundation/aleph-node/e2e-tests/README.md

 ## Running on feature net

-Run a feature net by adding an appropriate label to a pull request, ie `trigger:create-featurenet` or `trigger:create-hotfix-featurenet`, then after its started run
+Run a feature net by adding an appropriate label to a pull request, ie `trigger:create-featurenet` , then after its started run

 ```bash
 e2e-tests$ NODE_URL=wss://ws-fe-a0-1564.dev.azero.dev:443 cargo test finalization